Trump got evicted from ‘the swamp.’ Some of his people are trying to stick around.

 What about the rest of the specimens?
 After four tempestuous years, thousands of former administration staffers find themselves in a familiar situation as old as Washington itself: trying to leverage their federal experience into further employment.

 It has been tricky to calibrate.
-In normal times, people like former administration officials could move effortlessly from the White House to the golden arches of McDonalds, or be delivered directly to a prime job as the head of communications for Amazon.
+In normal times, people like former administration officials could move effortlessly from the White House to the golden arches of McDonald’s, or be delivered directly to a prime job as the head of communications for Amazon.
 Lower-tier staffers could tell potential employers that their time in government afforded them a deep understanding of legislative “process” and could be handed six-figure lobbying jobs.

 But after four years of watching the Trump administration appease white supremacists, demonize and tear-gas Black Lives Matter protesters, ban travelers from certain Muslim-majority countries, separate children from their families at the Mexico border and inspire an insurrection at the Capitol, a lot of companies have developed something of a moral core (or, more likely, a fear of backlash).

-And so the nameless staffers looking for jobs in Washington are de-emphasizing their time with Trump on their résumés if they want to work in corporate America, starting their own groups, or playing up their Trumpiness for a job on the Hill, where the ex-president is practically a religious idol in the Republican caucus.
+And so the nameless staffers looking for jobs in Washington are de-emphasizing their time with Trump on their résumés if they want to work in corporate America, starting their own groups or playing up their Trumpiness for a job on the Hill, where the ex-president is practically a religious idol in the Republican caucus.

-The bigger names have found off-brand versions of big gigs: Sean Spicer, Trump’s first press secretary, prime-time television on a station, Newsmax, that no one can find on their cable box.
+The bigger names have found off-brand versions of big gigs: Sean Spicer, Trump’s first press secretary, hosts a prime-time TV show on a station, Newsmax, that no one can find on their cable box.
 Trump counselor Kellyanne Conway has begun penning a tell-all of her time in the White House that has rattled some of her former colleagues and reportedly earned her a multimillion-dollar advance.
 Mike Pompeo, the former secretary of state, has joined a think tank.
-Former secretary of Housing and Urban Development Ben Carson started a think tank-like organization of his own, which he’s calling (smirks, tents fingers) a “do tank.”
+Former secretary of housing and urban development Ben Carson started a think-tank-like organization of his own, which he’s calling (smirks, tents fingers) a “do tank.”

 And Priebus?
 Well, we know about his tank.

-Trump’s presidency was disruptive, but two things remain true about Washington: first, the people that run this place will often spend their time complaining about how awful it is here; and second, given every opportunity to leave, they’ll find a way to stay.
+Trump’s presidency was disruptive, but two things remain true about Washington: First, the people who run this place will often spend their time complaining about how awful it is here.
+And second, given every opportunity to leave, they’ll find a way to stay.
 Priebus is just one of many ambitious former Trump staffers with designs on increasing their influence — or at the very least, their wealth.

 They’re betting a third Washington truism will also hold: There’s always enough chum in the water for a hungry fish to get a meal.

-Matt Schlapp remembers leaving George W. Bush’s White House, where he had been political director, and feeling like there was so much interest in his skill set and résumé that he could “go shopping” for jobs.
-He got out early, shortly after Bush’s reelection.
-His friends who stuck around until the end of what turned into an extremely unpopular presidency weren’t so lucky.
+Matt Schlapp remembers leaving George W. Bush's White House, where he had been political director, and feeling as if there was so much interest in his skill set and résumé that he could "go shopping" for jobs.
+He got out early, shortly after Bush's reelection.
+His friends who stuck around until the end of what turned into an unpopular presidency weren't so lucky.

 “It was like a jobs desert,” he said.
-“But even that was nothing compared to what Trump/Pence people are finding themselves in today.”
+“But even that was nothing compared to what Trump-Pence people are finding themselves in today.”

-Several former Trump officials told The Washington Post that the job climate was even more difficult than they believed it would be, and both former vice president Mike Pence and Trump have kept a coterie of staffers still on their payrolls, some because they have not been able to find other work.
+Several former Trump officials told The Washington Post that the job climate was even more difficult than they believed it would be, and Trump and former vice president Mike Pence have kept a coterie of staffers on their payrolls, some because they have not been able to find other work.
 Some seem to have disappeared.
-Kirstjen Nielsen, the former head of Homeland Security who is linked to the family separation scandal at the border, sold her house in Washington, according to a person familiar with the decision, and moved in hopes that fewer people would recognize her in public.
+Kirstjen Nielsen, the former head of homeland security who is linked to the family separations at the border, sold her house in Washington, according to a person familiar with the decision, and moved in hopes that fewer people would recognize her in public.
 Mark Meadows, the president’s former chief of staff, changed his longtime cellphone number.
-A number of other Cabinet secretaries have struggled to find jobs, while Pompeo is beginning to hire aides for a potential presidential bid.
+A number of other Cabinet secretaries have struggled to find jobs, while Pompeo is beginning to take political meetings and interview aides as he eyes a potential presidential bid, people who have talked to him say.
 Many of Trump’s political advisers are still circling the boss, looking for lucrative political contracts out of his $80 million PAC budget.

 Many of the contracts around Trump are now worth more than $10,000 a month, with at least one aide making $30,000 per month, officials said.
 Trump, for his part, is said to be aware of this and thinking about cutting some of the contracts.

-“If I had a dollar for every time someone in Washington said to me, hey, I’m really looking to hire someone for X job, but they can’t have worked for the Trump administration, I’d have a great sum of money,” said Schlapp, whose wife, Mercedes, worked in Trump’s press office.
+“If I had a dollar for every time someone in Washington said to me, ‘Hey, I’m really looking to hire someone for X job, but they can’t have worked for the Trump administration,’ I’d have a great sum of money,” said Schlapp, whose wife, Mercedes, worked in Trump’s press office.
 (The Schlapps, who offended their Alexandria, Va., neighbors by hoisting a Trump flag atop a crane in front of their $3.5 million house, are doing just fine.)

 “I’ve never seen anything like it,” said Armstrong Williams, a D.C.
-Trump supporter and confidante of Carson.
-“I helped a very high-ranking Trump official secure a position, but after January 6th it was rescinded.
+Trump supporter and confidant of Carson’s.
+“I helped a very high-ranking Trump official secure a position, but after January 6, it was rescinded.
 I’ve seen it happen to many, many people.”

 One way the Ever Trumpers have tried to circumvent the judgment of others is to hang out a shingle of their own.
-Chad Wolf, the former head of the Department of Homeland Security, has started a consulting firm.
-Stephen Miller, the architect of Trump’s most hard-line immigration policies, is launching an organization to help attorneys general sue President en.
-A number of other former Trump aides, such as former Office of Management and Budget director Russ Vought and former domestic policy adviser Brooke Rollins, have launched their own nonprofit groups, seeking to raise money from Trump donors.
+Chad Wolf, a former head of the Department of Homeland Security, has started a consulting firm.
+Stephen Miller, the architect of Trump’s most hard-line immigration policies, is launching an organization to help attorneys general sue President Biden.
+A number of other former Trump aides, such as former Office of Management and Budget director Russell Vought and former domestic policy adviser Brooke Rollins, have launched their own nonprofit groups, seeking to raise money from Trump donors.

 And Carson, who came to Washington after a highly successful career as a pediatric brain surgeon as an “outsider” candidate for president, has decided to stick around and do the most insider thing possible by starting his think tank.
 (Sorry, his do tank.)